|Day 1 Amman|

 Meals: Breakfast, Lunch, Dinner

 Treasury at Petra

 |Day 6 Shobak/Dana/Madaba/Amman|

 This morning, drive along the King’s Highway, a road that dates back to the time of the Old Testament.
 Stop at Shobak Castle, originally built to protect the eastern flank of the Latin Kingdom and its trade routes to the sea before it fell to Saladin in 1189.
 Enjoy a walk through the site and then continue to the ancient village at Dana, where local artisans sell attractive silver jewelry and charms.
 You then reach Madaba, where you visit the Greek Orthodox Church of St. George, which houses an ancient mosaic map of the region.
 This is of particular interest, as it clearly depicts Palestine and Lower Egypt around 550 AD.
 Expect to arrive in Amman in the late afternoon.
 In the evening, you may try one of several fine restaurants for dinner.
 (Please note that Kerak Castle is not included in your tour, as it is often very congested and busy.
-However, if there is sufficient interest among members of the group, your leader may arrange an optional visit.
-Many travelers prefer to spend any extra time in Amman.)
+Your guide can arrange an optional visit.
+Many travelers prefer instead to spend any extra time in Amman.)

 Greek Orthodox Church of St. George

 The Roman city of Jerash is quite well-preserved.
 Founded in the time of Alexander the Great, by the 3rd century AD, it had become a center of considerable importance.
 Today it is one of the grandest ancient cities in the world with an imposing collection of archways, theaters, baths, public buildings, and colonnaded streets.
 Visit the site in the morning and later drive down to the Dead Sea.
 The afternoon is at your leisure to float in the warm therapeutic waters, the world's saltiest.
 Return to Amman for the night.